Holiday Cottage Hot Tub Rules, Regulations & Maintenance Tips

 How to create a unique holiday let hot tub experience

 Situate your hot tub in an area with a breathtaking view.
 What could be better than relaxing in a hot tub while looking out over the sea or rolling green countryside.
-Also, enhance your hot tub surroundings with some fairy lights and outdoor lighting to make it more comforting.
+Also, enhance your hot tub surroundings with some fairy lights to make it more romantic.

 Useful resources